-with a keen interest in theory and programming.
+with a keen interest in theory & programming.

-In my work with Brad Voytek, we use machine learning, computer simulations, and applied mathematics (nonlinear dynamics) to tightly join biology with the study of complex human cognition.
+In my postdoc with Brad Voytek, I used machine learning, computer simulations, and applied mathematics to see how the biological origin of neural oscillations may help to define their role in human cognition.

 Take a look at my github page or the labs.
 All recent simulation and analysis code is there, or will be shortly. #openscience.
-I'm fluent in python, R, matlab, perl, have a working knowledge of Haskell, lisp, C, and some familiarity with Java.
+I'm fluent in python, R, matlab, julia, have a working knowledge of perl, haskell, lisp, C, & C++.

 I love giving talks about data science, and neuroscience.

-For fun I read books, poems, ride, and am (it seems) the kind of person who runs distance for fun.
+For fun I read books, poems, ride, climb and am (it seems) the kind of person who runs distances for fun.